outsinre/outsinre.github.com/_posts/2016-03-01-networking.md

 3. udev init script

    Udev allows to perform MAC address spoofing by creating the udev rule.
-Use *address* attribute to match the interface by its original MAC address and change it using the *ifconfig/ip/macchanger* command:
+Use *address* attribute to match the permanent MAC address and change it using the *ifconfig/ip/macchanger* command:

    ```
    # /etc/udev/rules.d/75-mac-spoof.rules